NassarX/nqueens-optimization/README.md

 [Docker for Linux](https://docs.docker.com/desktop/get-started/)
 [Docker for Windows](https://docs.docker.com/desktop/install/windows-install/)

-The Project is containerized within one container currently on `Python-3.11-slim` image.
-You don't need to build anything locally, the related images will be automatically pulled from the remote registry as soon as you run the application for the first time.

-Dependencies:
-* `fastapi` - for building APIs with Python.
-* `requests` - for making HTTP requests and handling responses.
-* `uvicorn` - for running Python APIs.
-* `debugpy` - for debugging of Python code running in a container.

 ### Run application

 Once you have Docker up and running please perform the following command to start the application:

     docker-compose up

-Alternatively you can start the application containers in detached mode to suppress containers messages:

-    docker-compose up --detach

-Please see the `Logs` for more details about log messages:

-    docker-compose logs -f

-If you run the application for the first time, this will pull images from the remote repository, create `ga-8queens-puzzle` container run the `pip install` command.

 The container will be listening on port `80` on your `localhost`, you can access the application main page using the following URL: [http://localhost](http://localhost:80).